TechieTeee/Otaku/README.md

 3. Follow the prompts to input the file path of the scene or section of text you want to translate.

 ## Good Movies with Japanese Translations to Try Out
-- DC Marvel movies - a lot of them have Japanese translations
+- DC Marvel movies - a lot of them have Japanese translations (Into the Spider Verse,etc.)
 - Easter Sunday
 - Coco
 - Tomb Raider